Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

     The selected user is removed from the list.

 5. Click the [SAVE] button.
-    The *GRUPPENVERWALTUNG (GROUP MANAGEMENT)* view is displayed again.
+    The *GROUP MANAGEMENT* view is displayed again.

 ## Remove user group